kendryte/k510_buildroot/README.md

 ### Power-on operation

-Confirm that the SW1 switch is selected in SD card boot mode, insert the burned TF card into the open board card slot, and then unplug the power switch K1 to the ON position, and the system can power up.
-You will see the screen display the CANAAN logo screen, if you have a connected serial port, you can see the boot log output in the serial port.
+Confirm that the SW1 switch is selected in SD card boot mode, insert the burned TF card into the open board card slot, and then unplug the power switch K1 to the ON position, and The system should power up..
+You will see the screen display the CANAAN logo screen.
+If you have a connected serial port, you can see the boot log output in the serial port.
 ![k510_boot.png](https://github.com/kendryte/k510_docs/raw/v1.5/zh/images/quick_start/k510_boot.png)

 ### Change the default startup program

-By default, the system automatically runs the sample program (v4l2_drm.out) under the /app/mediactl_lib path on.
+By default, the system automatically runs the sample program (v4l2_drm.out) under path /app/mediactl_lib.
 You can also manually change the configuration program to run other demo programs instead.
 Here's how to change it:

 ```sh
 vi /etc/init.d/rc.sysinit